romanofski/fundscout/README.md

 Most money managing applications are either:

-    * hosted on the web and therefore can leak your credentials to third parties
+    * hosted on the web and therefore can leak private data to third parties
     * don't talk to your bank
+    * aren't free software
     * you loose control over your data

-This is why I created fundscout.
-Which has the aim to:

-    * keep control over your data
-    * aids on making future investment decisions or simply keeping an eye on your expenses.
+**Disclaimer: Don't use this software, unless you know what you're doing**